objectiveSquid/C3/README.md

 I started a new project because the old project gave me lung cancer from breathing in all of the shit code.

 ## Todo
+  - Make the server Linux compatible (because I am now on Ubuntu and I don't want to keep using a VM/Wine)
+  - Add options to make a command only suited for certain platforms

 ## Commands
 ### Double commands (client and server side)